Daily domestic COVID-19 cases in Taiwan drop below 100 | ExBulletin

 On Sunday, 2.5 million doses of vaccine arrived in Taiwan from the United States, more than doubling the stocks of the island, a major producer of semiconductors.

-Taiwan’s infection tally in the pandemic stands at 14,080, including 569 deaths.
+Taiwan’s tally of infections in the pandemic stands at 14,080, including 569 deaths.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online